If you want a delicious beef dish, then you will be extremely satisfied with this slow cooker teriyaki beef.

 - In a frypan over high heat, lightly brown the beef, then put to the side.

-- Next, in a slow cooker, add the garlic, ginger, honey, soy sauce, beef stock, rice wine vinegar and the black pepper.
+- Next, in a slow cooker, add garlic, ginger, honey, soy sauce, beef stock, rice wine vinegar, and black pepper.

 - Next, gently mix in the sliced beef strips.